yousufmsoliman/geometry-central/docs/docs/numerical/linear_algebra_utilities.md

     Verify that a matrix is symmetric, throwing if not.
 Defined for all Eigen sparse matrix types.

-    `absoluteEPS` is an epsilon to use for the element-wise symmetric test.
-If the default value of `-1.` is given, a suitable epsilon is automatically  computed from the matrix entries.
+    `absoluteEPS` is an epsilon to use for the element-wise comparison test.
+If the default value of `-1` is given, a reasonable epsilon is automatically computed from the matrix entries.

 ??? func "`#!cpp void checkHermitian(const Eigen::SparseMatrix<>& m, double absoluteEPS=-1.)`"